gitlabhq/gitlabhq/doc/integration/jira_development_panel.md

     Select GitHub Enterprise for the `Host` field.

-    For the `Team or User Account` field, enter the group name of a top-level GitLab group that you have access to, or the name of your personal namespace.
+    For the `Team or User Account` field, enter the relative path of a top-level GitLab group that you have access to, or the relative path of your personal namespace.

     ![Creation of Jira DVCS integration](img/jira_dev_panel_jira_setup_2.png)